microsoft/CSS-Exchange/docs/Security/ConfigureFipFsTextExtractionOverrides.md

 Parameter | Description
 ----------|------------
-ExchangeServerNames | A list of Exchange servers that you want to run the script against.
-SkipExchangeServerNames | A list of Exchange servers that you don't want to execute the configuration action.
 ConfigureOverride | A list of file types that should be allowed to be processed by the `OutsideInModule`.
 The following input can be used: `XlsbOfficePackage`, `XlsmOfficePackage`, `XlsxOfficePackage`, `ExcelStorage`, `DocmOfficePackage`, `DocxOfficePackage`, `PptmOfficePackage`, `PptxOfficePackage`, `WordStorage`, `PowerPointStorage`, `VisioStorage`, `Rtf`, `Xml`, `OdfTextDocument`, `OdfSpreadsheet`, `OdfPresentation`, `OneNote`, `Pdf`, `Html`, `AutoCad`, `Jpeg`, `Tiff`.<br><br>If you want to enable the previous version of the `OutsideInModule` (`8.5.3`) to process file types, you must specify `OutsideInModule` as file type.
 Note that the `OutsideInModule` value cannot be used together with other file type values.<br><br>The input is case-sensitive.
 Action | String parameter to define the action that should be performed.
 Input can be `Allow` or `Block`.
 The default value is: `Block`
 Rollback | Switch parameter to restore the `configuration.xml` that was backed-up during a previous run of the script.